-In the wake of the bushfires which devasted Australia in 2019/20, Katherine Boland was selected as one of 10 artists - 6 from Australia and 4 from the United States, to participate in OUTPUT: ART AFTER FIRE - a pilot project supported by the Australian Department of Foreign Affairs and Trade through their Australian Cultural Diplomacy Grants Program.
-This project supported fire-affected communities in southeast NSW and in the American west by assisting visual artists and creative writers, whose practice had been affected by the fires and who would benefit from mentoring in field-based creative practice, to make new artwork about their experiences.
-The creative work developed during the project (either completed or in-progress) will be documented and provided as photographs and/or digital work/files for inclusion in a catalogue/publication.
+In the wake of the 2019/20 bushfires, Katherine Boland was selected as one of ten artists - six from Australia and four from the United States, to participate in OUTPUT: ART AFTER FIRE - a pilot project funded by the Australian Department of Foreign Affairs and Trade through their Australian Cultural Diplomacy Grants Program.
+This project supported fire-affected communities in southeast NSW and the American west by assisting visual artists and creative writers, whose practice had been affected by bushfire, to make new artwork about their experiences.

 This work after a harrowing drive through hundreds of hectares of burnt bushland not far from where I live.
 I used to know that stretch of road like the back of my hand but now it is an alien landscape, once-familiar tracts of bush changed beyond recognition forever.
 I was overwhelmed with grief for the loss of our native forests and wildlife.
 Climate grief has been defined as ‘’a depth of realisation of that recognised loss of what will never be again.”Australian philosopher Glenn Albrecht coined the term solastalgia to describe a form of emotional or existential distress caused by environmental change.
 It’s what happens when you stay in the same locality, but your sense of home or place is lost due to the destruction of the landscape—a feeling experienced by millions around the world as local environments are impacted by globalisation, population growth and climate change.In Unfamiliar Territory, I have tried to capture, in digitally manipulated imagery and video, the strange and haunting quality of the landscape I filmed and photographed that day.